Whitman massacre

-The Whitman massacre (also known as the Whitman killings and the Tragedy at Waiilatpu) refers to the killing of American missionaries Marcus Whitman and Narcissa Whitman, along with eleven others, on November 29, 1847.
-They were killed by a small group of Cayuse men who suspected Whitman of poisoning 200 Cayuse in his medical care during an outbreak of measles that included the Whitman household.
-The killings occurred at the Whitman Mission at the junction of the Walla Walla River and Mill Creek, in what is now southeastern Washington near Walla Walla.
-The incident became a decisive episode in the U.S. settlement of the Pacific Northwest, causing the United States Congress to take action declaring the territorial status of the Oregon Country.
-The Oregon Territory was established on August 14, 1848 to protect the immigrant settlers.
+The Whitman massacre (also known as the Whitman killings and the Tragedy at Waiilatpu) was the killing of American missionaries Marcus and Narcissa Whitman, along with eleven others, on November 29, 1847.
+They were killed by a small group of Cayuse men who suspected that Whitman had poisoned the 200 Cayuse in his medical care during an outbreak of measles that included the Whitman household.
+The killings occurred at the Whitman Mission at the junction of the Walla Walla River and Mill Creek in what is now southeastern Washington near Walla Walla.
+The massacre became a decisive episode in the U.S. settlement of the Pacific Northwest, causing the United States Congress to take action declaring the territorial status of the Oregon Country.
+The Oregon Territory was established on August 14, 1848, to protect the White settlers.

-The threats that resulted in the killings had their origins in a virulent measles epidemic that claimed the lives of hundreds of Cayuse peoples, while leaving settlers comparatively unscathed; known consequences for medicine men who failed to save patients; and suspicions that the Cayuse peoples were being poisoned so their lands could be taken by settlers.

-The killings are usually ascribed to the inability of Whitman, a physician, to prevent Indians from dying of measles.
-Cayuse peoples in at least three villages held Whitman responsible for widespread deaths caused by the epidemic.
+The massacre is usually ascribed to the inability of Whitman, a physician, to prevent the measles outbreak.
+Cayuse in at least three villages held Whitman responsible for the widespread epidemic that killed hundreds of Cayuse while leaving settlers comparatively unscathed.
+Some Cayuse accused settlers of poisoning them so they could take their land.
+In the trial of five Cayuse accused of the killing, they used the defense that it was tribal law to kill the medicine man who gives bad medicine.

 Today, the Cayuse are one of three tribes comprising the Confederated Tribes of the Umatilla Indian Reservation (CTUIR).

 Background

-Sahaptin nations came into direct contact with white colonizers several decades before the arrival of the members of the American Board of Commissioners for Foreign Missions (ABCFM).
-These relations set expectations among the Cayuse for how exchanges and dialogue with whites would operate.
-Primarily the early Euro-Americans engaged in the North American fur trade and the Maritime fur trade.
+Sahaptin nations came into direct contact with White colonizers several decades before the arrival of the members of the American Board of Commissioners for Foreign Missions (ABCFM).
+These relations set expectations among the Cayuse for how exchanges and dialogue with Whites would operate.
+Primarily the early Euro-Americans engaged in the North American fur trade and the maritime fur trade.
 Marine captains regularly gave small gifts to indigenous merchants as a means to encourage commercial transactions.
 Later land-based trading posts, operated by the Pacific Fur Company, the North West Company, and the Hudson's Bay Company, regularized economic and cultural exchanges, including gift giving.
 Interactions were not always peaceful.
-Native Americans suspected that the whites had power over the new diseases that they suffered.
-Reports from the period note that members of the Umpqua, Makah, and Chinookan nations faced threats of destruction through white-carried illnesses, as the natives had no immunity to these new infectious diseases.
+Native Americans suspected that the Whites had power over the new diseases that they suffered.
+Reports from the period note that members of the Umpqua, Makah, and Chinookan nations faced threats of destruction through settler-carried illnesses, as the natives had no immunity to these new infectious diseases.
 After becoming the premier fur gathering operation in the region, the HBC continued to develop ties on the Columbian Plateau.

 Historian Cameron Addis recounted that after 1840, much of the Columbian Plateau was no longer important in the fur trade and that: